StrangeRanger/inspector/docs/features.md

-# Program Features and Notes
+# Program Notes

-Here is a list of features and notes about the program, that haven't already been explained:

-* To switch to root or another user's account, a user has to execute one of several commands.
+1. To switch to root or another user's account, a user has to execute one of several commands.
 Inspector is capable of identifying users who have attempted to switch to root or another user's account via:

     * su
     * su root
     * su [username]